agrc/gis.utah.gov/_posts/2020-01-29-cognitive-maps.md

 ### Episodic Memories
 {: .text-left}

 In humans, the hippocampus performs an additional function by looking at experience, time, and place.
 This unique combination allows us to have what are called episodic memories.
-These are the memories that are linked to a particular place and time - such as where you were when you heard the news about 9/11.
+These are the memories that are linked to a particular place and time - such as where you were when you heard the news about September 11th.
 The hippocampus is responsible for retrieving these events from the past.
 It is thought that this capability advanced in humans during the hunter-gathering days as an extension to the spatial functions found in other animals (Garfield 2013).

 ### Memory Storage and Patient HM
 {: .text-left}